TheYk98/Impd_Parking_Balloon/README.md

  * ### Safer.
       With everything being automated,there is high risk of thefts, cyber crime.
 But,This project brings along with cutting edge image processing algorithms that recogonizes vechile number plates and other criminal activites.
  * ### Security guards.
 No longer necessary :(
-      This the major disadvantage of this project as this might cost a man's job.
+      This is the major disadvantage of this project as this might cost a man's job.